Saturday, June 30, 2012

 Say, maybe that's why I struggled with my writing; I wasn't ass enough to do it service.
 And as for my ex-wife short story; maybe I was just too nice-a-guy to get down and dirty enough to purge proper.

 That was that then, no more mister nice guy.
-I spit in Bob's barrel.
-And, as for ass, how hard could it be to play the ass?
+I stood up, spit in Bob's barrel, turned to face the Heavy Metal rattling Bob's aluminum door.

 Like the last time I knocked and let myself in.
 Like the last time, there sat shirtless Bob, poultry colored skin, drumsticks in hand, banging on the pots and pans carefully positioned on his coffee table.